 A child in the balcony.
 Illustration by Christopher Myers from the book Harlem

-Young men passing notes, checkers playing on the street, someone singing a soulful tune at the corner of the street all add to letting the reader know the place that was Harlem.
+Young men passing notes, checkers playing on the street, someone singing a soulful tune at the corner of the street, all add to the atmosphere allowing the reader to experience Harlem better.
 The poet ends the book with the following strain:

 The A train was the subway that ran through Harlem and was made popular by Billy Strayhorn in his jazz signature note with the Duke Ellington band.